25 University Avenue, Suite 030

 All eligible students who submit a FAFSA will be offered a Federal Direct Student Loan as part of their financial aid package.

-Grade levels are used to determine the amount of Direct Student Loan a student may borrow.
+Grade levels determine the amount of Direct Student Loan a student may borrow.

-To request an adjustment to a Direct Student Loan, submit a written request to the financial aid office in writing or send to FinaidLoan@wcupa.edu.
+To request an adjustment, or a full or partial cancellation to a Direct Student Loan, submit a written request to the financial aid office in writing by sending an email to FinaidLoan@wcupa.edu.
 Be precise and include the student's WCU ID and a telephone number in case we have questions.
 Changes will require time to process.

 Congress passed and President Obama signed the Bipartisan Student Loan Certainty Act of 2013, which ties federal student loan interest rates to financial markets.
 Under this Act, interest rates will be determined each spring for new loans being made for the upcoming award year, which runs from July 1 to the following June 30.
 Each loan will have a fixed interest rate for the life of the loan.

 The Federal Nursing Student Loan is available to students who have been accepted into the Nursing Program and meet the eligibility requirements to receive Federal Financial aid.
-The Federal Nursing Student Loan is a federally funded, need based program.
+The Federal Nursing Student Loan is a federally funded by the U.S. Department of Health and Human Services.
 West Chester University is the lender.
-The amount of Federal Nursing Student Loan offered to a student depends on the amount of funding available at the time of packaging.
+The amount of Federal Nursing Student Loan offered to a student depends on the need, the grade level maximum, and the amount of funding available at the time of award packaging.
 The Federal Nursing Student Loan has a fixed interest rate of 5 percent.
+The student must have first accepted the full Federal Direct Student Loan offered (see discription above) before the NSL will be awarded

 Awards are made each year as part of the packaging process.
 Priority is given as follows: